-There are about 7,000 languages in the world all together.
-Nearly 4,000 of them are spoken by small tribes in two tropical areas, one extending across Africa from the Ivory Coast to the Congo and beyond, and the other centered on Papua New Guinea.
-In these areas there is ample rainfall and the people have been relatively self-sufficient for many generations.
-Until recently they had no great need to talk to other people.
+More than half the 7,000 languages are spoken by small tribes in three tropical areas, one in the rain forests of South America, another in the equatorial regions of Africa, and the third centered on Papua New Guinea.
+In these areas there is ample rainfall and the people have been relatively self-sufficient for thousands of years.
+As a result, many of them have lived in small groups for untold generations.
+Until recently they had no great need to talk to people outside their group.
 They had the resources to live and talk in their own way.
 Quite often they developed new sounds, constrained only by the general pressures that affect all human speech.